mysterymath/lcc6502/Implementation_Defined_Behavior.md

 It is well-defined to both read and write a static volatile `sig_atomic_t` object in a signal handler.
 (The standard guarantees only writes.)

-### Memory Layout

-TODO: Define mechanism for specifying the memory regions available to the compiler, including paging.

-On the face of it, paging conflicts with the C89 requirement that any two pointers that compare equal point to the same object.
-Accordingly:

-* Paging functionality should be considered an extension of the standard and must be explicitly requested by the user.

-* Comparing two pointers that refer to objects in regions with overlapping memory assignments is undefined behavior.

 ### Assembly Language Interop

 A C program is defined by all C modules visible to the linker.
 The linker